GA Regional Water Plan Seed Grant Funds

 Location of project: Georgia (US state)

-Location of residency: Georgia (US state)View website Save Need help writing this grant?
+Location of residency: Georgia (US state)View website Save

 From State Fiscal Year 2017 funds appropriated by the Georgia General Assembly for Regional Water Planning, EPD announces the SFY2017 Regional Water Plan Seed Grant program.
 A total of $150,000 is available for competitive grants.
 The Regional Water Plan Seed Grants are being provided to support and incentivize local governments and other water users as they collect and manage requisite data and information and undertake their Regional Water Plan implementation responsibilities.

 NOTE: Project applicants who have received grant funds in past years but have NOT demonstrated successful administration of previous Section 319(h), Section 106, Section 604(b) or other grant funded projects may receive a reduction in points during project review.
 Successful administration includes but is not limited to: completing all project activities during the contract period, meeting all required deadlines, completing the project on time and on budget, expending all grant funds requested on project activities, and providing adequate documentation as requested by the Division.

 You can learn more about this opportunity by visiting the funder's website.